 An IStateStack implementation behaving better in situations where many subsequent Push (and Pop) operations occur without actually altering the Tos contents.

-Static quick-hack helpers to access components within nodes.
+Static quick-hack helpers to access components within nodes and get local and global transformation matrices.

 Dummy implementation of the IStateStack interface.
 Nothing can be stored within instance of this type.
 There's no Top of Stack object.
 Only the stack Depth is correctly tracked according to the number of Push() and Pop() operations already performed on the EmptyStack.